Looking to cut costs and offshore back-office work?

 • A domestic corporation must be a company certified to be in good standing with the SEC

-Check out our post on Resident Agents in the Philippines or get in touch with us to discuss with a corporate lawyer in the Philippines.
+Check out our post on Resident Agents in the Philippines or get in touch with a corporate lawyer in the Philippines.

 • SEC Form 104 – Representative Office Application